National Gallery of Art Acquires the Ross J. Kelbaugh Collection of 19th- and early 20th-Century American Photographs

 Most of the pictures in the Kelbaugh collection were made to bear witness to Black pride and accomplishment.
 Although the identity of several of the people depicted is unknown, their elegant clothing and determined, self-confident expressions suggest that they were freemen and freewomen eager to record their prosperity.
 Many were made to ensure that history remembered their subjects, such as the tintype with color applied by an unknown artist that included a slip of paper inscribed “Annie/Remember Me.”
 Several images celebrate acts that were previously denied to African Americans.
 For example, an unknown Civil War soldier paid extra for the photographer to highlight with gold not only his ring, brass buttons, and belt buckle, but also his knife and revolver, which he, like other African Americans, had previously been prohibited from possessing.
 After Emancipation, in an important rebuttal to the practice of depicting enslaved women with white children, some prosperous African American women had themselves recorded with their own children, while others had their children depicted carrying haversacks, as if on their way to school, another right previously denied to African Americans.
 Still others depicted themselves with books, proudly projecting an air of defiance.

-The Kelbaugh collection includes 11 rare photographs by the three most celebrated early Black photographers: James Presley Ball (1825–1905), Glenalvin Goodridge (1829–1867), and Augustus Washington (1820/1821–1875) as well as photographs of celebrated African Americans, such as Frederick Douglass and Josiah Henson (whose courage and resilience inspired Harriet Beecher Stowe’s portrayal of the hero in her book Uncle Tom’s Cabin).
-Several pictures directly address the history of enslavement, recently freed enslaved people on the Bullard Plantation, Louisiana, as well as Reconstruction.
+The Kelbaugh collection also includes photographs of celebrated African Americans, such as Frederick Douglass and Josiah Henson (whose courage and resilience inspired Harriet Beecher Stowe’s portrayal of the hero in her book Uncle Tom’s Cabin).
+Several pictures directly address the history of enslavement, such as depictions of the “Slave Pen” in Alexandria, Virginia (1861); enslaved people on Edisto Island (1862); and recently freed enslaved people on the Bullard Plantation, Louisiana (1864).
+Other pictures address Reconstruction, such as one of an African American cowboy and images from the Jim Crow era.
 The collection extends into the 20th century, with compelling portraits of distinguished African American members of the Knights of Pythias and World War I and II soldiers.

 For additional press information please call or send inquiries to: